Golden-brown zucchini parmesan fritters on tray

 Making these baked vegetable fritters is super simple!
 Just grate your veggies, mix everything together, and let the oven do its magic.
 You won’t have to stand over a hot pan, flip anything, or worry about splattering oil.
 The best part?
 Baking them on a Parmigiano base gives them that delicious crispness and flavor, just like frying, but in a much easier and cleaner way!
 And guess what?
 I’ll be sharing another tasty recipe for crispy cabbage fritters soon, so stay tuned!

-What makes these fritters especially appealing is how much flavour they deliver from such a short ingredient list.
+What makes these fritters especially appealing is how much flavor they deliver from such a short ingredient list.
 The zucchini stays mild and tender, the carrots bring natural sweetness, and the red onion softens aromatically as it bakes.
 The cumin adds warmth without overpowering, and the combination of Eatlean cheese and Parmigiano creates a rich, salty depth that makes each bite feel so yummy.

 Plus, these zucchini fritters are super forgiving and easy to work with!
 You can whip up the mixture ahead of time, let it chill in the fridge, and bake them whenever you’re ready.
 They hold their shape beautifully, reheat like a dream, and still taste amazing the next day.
 That makes them perfect for those busy weeks or for meal prep!
 Whether you dive into them fresh from the oven or pack them for later, they stay nice and crisp, flavorful, and oh-so-satisfying.
 Enjoy!